ttuhina/PotBot/README.md

 ## Future Improvements

 - Implement user authentication
+- Deploy the bot on azure
-- Enhance error handling and input validation
+- More robust error handling and input validation
 - Add more sophisticated natural language processing
-- Expand payment options
+- Build the payment model further
 - Implement a loyalty program

 ## Resources